ipfs/js-ipfs-repo-migrations/README.md

 - Tests.
 Migrations have to be well tested.
 - To Spec.
 The tools must conform to the spec.

+If your migration has several parts, it should be fail-proof enough that if one part of migration fails the previous changes are reverted before propagating the error.
+If possible then the outcome should be consistent repo so it migration could be run again.

 #### Architecture of migrations

 All migrations are placed in the `/migrations` folder.
 Each folder there represents one migration that follows the migration